Arthritis is a common condition that causes pain and inflammation in a joint.

 Polyarticular JIA (polyarthritis)

 The symptoms of polyarticular JIA are similar to the symptoms of adult rheumatoid arthritis.
-The condition is often accompanied by a rash and a high temperature of 38C (100.4F) or above.

 Systemic onset JIA